devid-davops/Coding-Challenges/fizz-buzz/README.md

         1. If no, print the number.

+### Solution 2 - Use Modulus, %, and Print
+1. Implement updates to Solution 1:
+    1. Use the Modulus, or Modulo, operator, "%".
+    1. Don't create auxiliary lists (don't store data, just print).

 ## Extra Notes
 ### Improvements (optional but possibly fun)
 1. Solve this challenge without auxiliary variables / lists.